Estimated reading time: 4 minutes

 How to secure stakeholder buy-in for your information governance project

-What are the three critical issues that need to be addressed to ensure the long-term success of a project?
+What are the three critical issues that need to be addressed to ensure stakeholder buy-in and the long-term success of a project?

 Guest blog: by Matthew Bernstein, Information Management Strategist.

 Many Information Governance (IG) projects – sometimes even an entire IG ‘Program’ or function – are initiated when senior management realises that a specific “issue” requires an urgent and vigorous response.
 The issue could be an audit finding, a regulatory enforcement action, the advent of new regulations, or an enterprise cost strategy.

 For the business sponsor or project manager, it’s hard to balance gaining the support of senior management (that we always hear is vital to success) with gaining agreement on what to do and how.
 How do you overcome the governance delays of “it’s too a big a task and we need multiple stakeholders’ input” while mitigating the execution risk that comes with “we’ve just got to get started on this project”?